Publications

 Nitrogen

 The next box on the soil test report notes (NO3-N lbs./A), which is pounds of nitrogen (N) per acre in the nitrate form.
-Although nitrate is immediately available for plant uptake, this number is not really significant to turf managers because nitrate is very mobile in the soil and can move to deeper depths quickly, for example, after a heavy rain.
+Although nitrate is immediately available for plant uptake, this number is not really significant to turf managers because nitrate is very mobile in the soil and can drop quickly: for example, after a heavy rain.
 The nitrate value reported represents available nitrogen when the soil samples were taken, and because it’s a fluid number, the soil nitrate level can change by the time you get the report back from the lab.
 Evidence of this would be a yellowing (chlorosis) of older turf blades even though the lab reported an adequate soil nitrate level.

 Organic Matter

-About 30 pounds of nitrogen per acre (approximately .7 pound per /1,000 square feet) will be released (mineralized to nitrate) during the growing season from each 1% of organic matter present (Soltanpour and Follett, 2007).
+About 95 percent of soil nitrogen is found in the soil organic matter (Soltanpour and Follett, 2007).
+However, much of this nitrogen is part of the organic matter and needs to be mineralized (to nitrate) by soil microorganisms to be available to the grass plants.
+About 30 pounds of nitrogen per acre (approximately 7 pounds per /1,000 feet2) will be released (mineralized to nitrate) during the growing season from each 1 percent of organic matter present (Soltanpour and Follett, 2007).

 Phosphorus